 PETE’S POINTERS: While the front rows are mostly for standing, there are seats near the student section with a great view and available seating for students.

 Have you heard of the Paddle People?
 This group of OSU students has a long-standing tradition of getting the team excited and making the opponents nervous.
 The Paddle People dress up and bring their own customized wooden paddles to hit against the wall padding inside the stadium for every game.
 The result is a loud pounding noise that echoes through the crowd.
 It wouldn’t be game day in Boone Pickens without them!

 Need a refresher on the dos and don'ts of social life?
-Click here.
+Visit our earlier post.

 It’s halftime, you’re SO hungry but you can’t leave the stadium.
 What should you do?
 Head over to any of the multiple concession stands inside the stadium!

-The 2018-19 Cowboy Football season will even have NEW food options including some of Stillwater’s favorites, such as Curty Shack, Thai Loco, Freddy’s Frozen Custard and Steakburgers, Zaxby’s and Pie Five.
+The 2019-2020 Cowboy Football season will have Stillwater’s favorites, such as Curty Shack, Coney Island, Aspen, Thai Loco, Freddy’s Frozen Custard and Steakburgers, Zaxby’s and Pie Five.

 The Waving Song is one of our favorite touchdown traditions.
 It consists of waving one of your arms high in the air, back and forth when we score.

 When the announcer yells "HERE.....COMES....
 BULLET!" the OSU Spirit Rider will race the flag down the field.
 This is the time to GO.
 WILD.

 You will want to know the words to the fight song and the Alma Mater hymn.

 You should of course wear #AmericasBrightestOrange every chance you get, especially on game days and Orange Fridays.
 When it's hot, wear loose fitting clothing to prevent overheating.
 When it's cold, put hand warmers in your pockets and socks to keep you warm.